The Dark Heart of Uukrul: Gameplay

 The four adventurers are each of a different class: a fighter, a magician, a priest and a paladin.
 Each one has unique characteristics.
 The fighter and paladin are capable of wearing and using the heaviest gear and weapons, and dealing the highest physical damage.
-The paladin can also lay hands over a foe to do damage, or over a friend or the whole party to heal.
-The magician uses wits to deliver spells from five disciplines for different effects: damaging, healing, discovering secret doors, translating unknown texts, etc. Finally, the priest send prayers to four different gods, and each prayer should have a certain effect, some similar to the magician's spells, and others unique to the priest.
+The paladin can also lay hands over a foe to do damage, or over a party member to heal.
+The magician uses wits to cast spells from five disciplines for different effects: damaging, healing, discovering secret doors, translating unknown texts, etc. Finally, the priest invokes four different gods through prayers, and each prayer has a certain effect, some similar to the magician's spells, and others unique to the priest.
 But the gods are whimsical or can be angered, so often prayers aren't answered, and sometimes the god smites back the priest for disturbing their godly rest.

 At the game's start, certain characteristics of each party member are decided through a series of questions which can, for example, create an agile warrior capable of dodging enemy's attacks at the cost of lesser damage dealt, or a bulky warrior not so able to evade or parry attacks but dealing much more damage in each successful hit.

 The exploration system is in first-person perspective, with a simple 3D effect.
 One important feature of the game is its auto-map: when viewing the map, squares already explored are marked as such.
 Therefore, there is no need to use a paper and pencil to draw the map, although in certain areas there's a fog preventing viewing the map at all.
 The city itself is divided in zones, and to move from one zone to the next, the party must pass through sanctuaries.
 The sanctuaries are the only place where the game can be saved, and has also a cache to save items, the party can rest and recover health points, etc. The first time the party enters any given sanctuary, all wounds and illnesses are cured.
 Visiting a sanctuary when a character has enough experience points also makes that character advance a level up to the maximum level of 15.